Kyle D. Hawkins: Legal career

 In his role as the state's solicitor general, Hawkins represented Texas in cases before state and federal appellate courts, including the U.S. Supreme Court.
 In 2018, Hawkins argued on behalf of 36 states seeking to uphold the separate sovereignty exception in Gamble v.
 United States.
 A 2020 speech he gave at Stanford University Law School regarding the legality of the federal Deferred Action for Childhood Arrivals policy was the subject of a student walk-out.

 Hawkins resigned from office effective February 1, 2021, and was succeeded by Judd E. Stone II.
 He then rejoined Gibson, Dunn & Crutcher as a partner in its Houston, Texas office.

+Texas Supreme Court

+On October 24, 2025, Governor Greg Abbott appointed Hawkins to the Texas Supreme Court to replace Jeffrey S. Boyd.